kevinMEH/kevins-bazaar/README.md

-#### NOTE: This project is currently a work in progress.

 # Kevin's Bazaar

 Hello, and welcome to Kevin's Bazaar!

 Kevin's Bazaar is a sample e-commerce website I created to practice and develop my frontend and backend skills, as well as experience what it feels like to develop a "real" website.

-Kevin's Bazaar is made using React JS and Tailwind CSS, and serves products via a REST API from an Express JS and MongoDB backend.
+Kevin's Bazaar is made using React JS and Tailwind CSS, and serves products via a REST API from an Express and MongoDB backend.

 [You can view the backend part of the project here.](https://github.com/kevinMEH/kevins-bazaar-backend)

 ## Features

-- Full mobile and desktop screen support
+- Responsive and fluid mobile and desktop support
-- Pulls product information from API
+- Pulls product information from REST API
-- Filter products by name and description
+- Ability to filter products by name and description
 - Smooth routing and navigation between all pages
-- Optimized.

 ## Installation